nickchops/QGooglePlayServices/README.md

   MarmaladeQuickXXX - less typing and easier to include as subprojects if folder and mkf have the same name :)

+NB: This currently requires you to mod the Quick engine as well.
+Copy the contents of engine_mods over the root Marmalade SDK (e.g.
+C:/Marmalade/7.8) This will be built into the engine when you run build_quick_prebuilt.bat (see "Setup..." below)

 Prerequisites
 -------------